Postdoc Career Success at Lund University

 "Thank you for your great support […] I finally fought it through and got a lecturer/senior lecturer position. ...
 I think you are doing a really valuable job which makes a difference in people’s lives.”

 "It really helped me to focus on my own career preferences and hopes rather than on the expectations I believe others have on me!
 (I) will start my position in the biotech company next week [...]
 I especially liked the fact that the material is not pushing for an academic career only, but rather keeps an open mind about options while addressing some of the common fears, problems and struggles that we as scientists have.”

 Register your interest

-To register your interest, please use the button below to access the application form.
+To register your interest, please complete the application form by 2 October 2020 via the button below.
 The programme is being sponsored centrally by LU and is free of charge to LU postdocs who secure a place.
 You must register an LU email address to take part.

 Click icon to register